HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Lauren’s play, FUNNY STORY, was performed in three locations in AJS V.

-T. Cat Ford’s Pow’r In The Blood (New Works of Merit Playwriting Contest, Appalachian Festival of Plays and Playwrights), opened Barter Theatre’s 75th Anniversary season.
-As a collaborative member of Philadelphia’s Cardboard Box Collective’s she will create a new play scheduled for production in September, 2009.
+T. CAT FORD’S play, Pow’r In The Blood (New Works of Merit Playwriting Contest, Appalachian Festival of Plays and Playwrights), opened Barter Theatre’s 75th Anniversary season.
+As a collaborative member of Philadelphia’s Cardboard Box Collective’s she will create a new play scheduled for production in September 2009.
 Other plays: A Simple Gift, Roar Lions!
 Roar!!, Links, Mermen and searchers.net, a computer dating extravaganza.

 Ms. Ford is a member of the Puerto Rican Traveling Theatre’s Playwright’s Unit, the Actor’s Studio P/D Unit and is a fellow of New River Dramatists.